The University of Melbourne is continuing to transform energy usage and reduce its carbon footprint through energy projects on and off campus.

 We are a large energy consuming community of more than 60,000 full time staff and students working and studying across 450 buildings on seven campuses.
 It is a priority for us to be able to continue to support critical research and teaching functions long into the future through a sustainable approach to our energy and emissions usage.

-In the Sustainability Plan 2017–2020 the University's priority to reduce its energy consumption and emissions is outlined in the Sustainability Plan 2017–2020 under the following targets, which are on track to be meet.
+In the Sustainability Plan 2017–2020 the University's priority to reduce its energy consumption and emissions was outlined under the following targets, which are on track to be meet.

 - Achieve carbon neutrality before 2030

 - Achieve net zero emissions from electricity by 2021